little-red-rover/lrr-docs/assembly.md

 ![Indicator lights when battery is full](./_images/assembly/fully_charged_lights-resize.webp)

-The rover will charge faster when the robot is turned off, but this it isn't required.
+The rover will charge faster when the robot is turned off, but this isn't required.

 > [!WARNING]
 > **Never charge Little Red Rover unattended.**